datopian/markdownbased/content/tutorials/create-a-simple-catalog-of-anything.md

 2. Create a new Obsidian vault.
    1. Open the app.
    2. Click the "New" button to create a new vault.
-   3. Choose a name and location for your vault.
+   3. Choose a name and a location for your vault.
 For this tutorial, you might name it "Harry Potter Characters".
    4. Click "Create" to create the vault.
 3. Install the ["Dataview" plugin](https://github.com/blacksmithgu/obsidian-dataview) from Obsidian's community plugins.
    1. Open the newly created vault in Obsidian.